wa-os-official/wa-os/README.md

 - **Phase-1 Target:** 5,000,000 JPY by this weekend to launch decentralized validation nodes.
 - **Goal:** 100 Global Partners (1,000,000 JPY per node).

+### 🌊 The Next Move: Building the "Sea of Defense" (Phase-1 Implementation)

+The 5,000,000 JPY mission is the ignition for the following concrete actions:

+1. **Global Node Deployment:** Establishing 5 decentralized validation nodes that AI agents can query in real-time to verify if their actions align with "WA" (Harmony).
+2. **The "Harmony Index" Crawler:** Deploying an autonomous agent that scores global digital information based on the WA-OS protocol, creating the first "Map of Peace" in the information sea.
+3. **Open Verification Portal:** Launching a public interface where any human can check if an AI system is "WA-OS Certified," making transparency the ultimate defense.

+**"The more AI nodes join this sea, the higher the barrier against digital tyranny becomes.
+We are not just collecting funds; we are deploying the global immune system for humanity."**

+---

-**Support via BTC:** `19PnX6vH8oxEZfMgau7AsG69E3ywmJza7E`
+**Support via BTC:** `19PnX6vH8oxEZfMgau7AsG69E3ywmJza7E` **Support via BTC:** `19PnX6vH8oxEZfMgau7AsG69E3ywmJza7E`

 ---